Ski ballet: Overview

 Ski ballet involved a choreographed routine of flips, rolls, leg crossings, jumps, and spins performed on a smooth slope.
 After the mid-1970s, the routine was performed to music for 90 seconds.
 For a short period of time (in the 1980s), there were also pair ballet competitions, a variation of ballet where two people performed tricks that not only included spins, jumps, and leg crossing, but also lifts and synchronic movements.
 A panel of judges scored the performance similarly to figure skating.

 Notable athletes

 Suzy Chaffee

 Following her ski-racing career, Suzy Chaffee modelled in New York with Ford Models and then became the pre-eminent freestyle ballet skier of the early 1970s.
-She is perhaps best known by the nickname, Suzy Chapstick, from the 1970s, when she was a spokesperson for ChapStick lip balm.
+She is perhaps best known by the nickname Suzy Chapstick, from the 1970s, when she was a spokesperson for ChapStick lip balm.

 Genia Fuller

-At the 1974 Freestyle Championship, Genia Fuller was the first person ever to win all four disciplines at one event (aerials, moguls, ballet, and combined).
+At the 1974 Freestyle Championship, Genia Fuller was the first person to win all four disciplines at one event (aerials, moguls, ballet, and combined).
 With a background in figure skating, she finished second in her first national junior freestyle contest at age 16.
 Unlike other competitors, she performed ski ballet without ski poles.